learnbyexample/learn_gnugrep_ripgrep/README.md

 # E-book

-You can purchase the book using these links:
+You can purchase the pdf/epub versions of the book using these links:

 * https://learnbyexample.gumroad.com/l/gnugrep_ripgrep
 * https://leanpub.com/gnugrep_ripgrep

-* You can also get the book as part of **Magical one-liners** bundle from https://learnbyexample.gumroad.com/l/oneliners or https://leanpub.com/b/oneliners
+You can also get the book as part of these bundles:

+* **Magical one-liners** bundle from https://learnbyexample.gumroad.com/l/oneliners or https://leanpub.com/b/oneliners
-* You can also get the book as part of **Awesome Regex** bundle from https://learnbyexample.gumroad.com/l/regex or https://leanpub.com/b/regex
+* **Awesome Regex** bundle from https://learnbyexample.gumroad.com/l/regex or https://leanpub.com/b/regex
+* **All books bundle** bundle from https://learnbyexample.gumroad.com/l/all-books
+    * Includes all my programming books

-* See https://learnbyexample.github.io/books/ for list of other books
+See https://learnbyexample.github.io/books/ for list of other books

 For a preview of the book, see [sample chapters](https://github.com/learnbyexample/learn_gnugrep_ripgrep/blob/master/sample_chapters/gnu_grep_sample.pdf)